wpscott/UxPlay/README.txt

 **-nh** Do not append "@_hostname_" at the end of the AirPlay server name.

+**-vsync \[x\]** (In Mirror mode:) this option uses timestamps to synchronize audio with video on the server, with an optional audio delay in (decimal) milliseconds (*x* = "20.5" means 0.0205 seconds delay: positive or negative delays less than a second are allowed.)
+It is needed on low-power systems such as Raspberry Pi without hardware video decoding.
+Standard desktop systems seem to work well without this (streaming without use of timestamps was the only behavior prior to UxPlay 1.63), but you may wish to use it there too.
+(It may become the default in future releases.)

-**-sync** (In Audio-Only (ALAC)) mode: this option synchronizes audio on the server with video on the client, but causes the client to add a delay to account for latency, so pausing the stream will not take effect immediately.
-This can be mitigated by using the `-al` audio latency setting to change the latency (default 0.25 secs) that the server reports to the cient.
+**-async \[x\]** (In Audio-Only (ALAC) mode:) this option uses timestamps to synchronize audio on the server with video on the client, with an optional audio delay in (decimal) milliseconds (*x* = "20.5" means 0.0205 seconds delay: positive or negative delays less than a second are allowed.)
+Because the client adds a video delay to account for latency, the server in -async mode adds an equivalent audio delay, which means that audio changes such as a pause or a track-change will not take effect immediately. *This might in principle be mitigated by using the `-al` audio latency setting to change the latency (default 0.25 secs) that the server reports to the client, but at present changing this does not seem to have any effect*.

 **-s wxh** (e.g. -s 1920x1080 , which is the default ) sets the display resolution (width and height, in pixels).
 (This may be a request made to